Silhouette Eyewear – Admissions of the number 1 Brand Lover

 Look, I’m sure it’s something we all do.
 But even then, I’m still kind of embarrassed to put down in writing what I’m going to tell you.
-Deep breath, here it goes.
+Deep breath, here it goes (oh and by the way, this article is about Silhouette Eyewear – but I’ll get to that later).
 The first thing I do when I wake up in the morning, is read Facebook on my mobile phone.
 Oh, how I hate myself for my nasty little habit.
 Last month, I got so fed up that I moved the Facebook icon from my phone’s home screen to the very last page.
 I read somewhere that it was supposed to help.
 Well, it didn’t.
 I even deleted Facebook from my phone altogether for a while, promising myself – and all my friends on Facebook, mind you – that this time things would be different.
 It took me less than two weeks to re-install Facebook and come crawling back to my daily routine.
 I wake up, I click on the blue F icon and go straight for my Facebook memories.
 I just can’t resist seeing what I did on this day four years ago (and in case you’re wondering what it was today, I had dinner at the Waldorf Astoria in Amsterdam – one of the many perks of working for the American Express travel department I miss most).
 This morning, I got another notification.
 Apparently, it was ten years ago that I had joined Facebook.
 Congratulations were in order, I guess…but the first thing that went through my head was what I could have done instead with all the time I frittered away mindlessly scrolling through my newsfeed.
 I could have written a sequel to my book.
 Gone to the gym more often.
 Done another class in art school.
 But I didn’t.
 The second thing I realized is how much and yet how little I have changed.
 I watched the video Facebook had made just for me and saw how, through the years, I lost weight, gained it all back and then lost it again.
 My beard went from a small brownish goatee to the full salt and pepper beard it is now.
 One thing that stayed, however, was my freakishly round head that I have learned to live with.
 The biggest change – and this is where I finally come to the subject of my story – is how many different pairs of glasses I’ve had.
 With the blank canvas that is my bald head, glasses are an important part of my look.
 And I guess that is exactly why Silhouette Eyewear invited me a while ago to become one of their official Brandlovers.

 Silhouette Eyewear – Admissions of a Brand Lover